Binary threshold networks as a natural null model for biological networks: Calculation of the critical connectivity

-To analytically derive the critical connectivity of this type of network model, we first study damage spreading on a local basis and calculate the probability $p_s(k)$ for a single node to propagate a small perturbation, i.e. to change its output from 0 to 1 or vice versa after changing a single input state.
-The calculation can be done closely following the derivation for spin-type threshold networks in ref.\ \cite{Rohlf:2002}, but one has to account for the possible occurrence of `0' input signals also via non-zero links.
-The combinatorial approach yields a result that directly corresponds to the spin-type network calculation via $p_s^{\mathrm{bool}}(k) = p_s^{\mathrm{spin}}(2k)$.
+To analytically derive the critical connectivity $K_c$ of this type of network model, we first study damage spreading on a local basis and calculate the probability $p_s(k)$ for a single node to propagate a small perturbation, i.e. to change its output from 0 to 1 or vice versa after a change of a single input state.
+The calculation can be done closely following the derivation for spin-type threshold networks in ref.\ \cite{Rohlf:2002}, but one has to account for the possible occurrence of ``0'' input signals also via non-zero links.
+The combinatorial approach yields a result that directly corresponds to the spin-type network calculation via $p_s^{\mathrm{Bool}}(k) = p_s^{\mathrm{spin}}(2k)$.

-However, this approach does not hold true for our Boolean model in combination with the defined Theta function $\Theta_0(0) := 0$ as it assumes a statistically equal distribution of all possible input configurations for a single node.
-In the Boolean model, this would involve an average node activity of $b=0.5$ over the whole network.
+However, this approach does not hold true for our Boolean model in combination with the redefined theta function $\Theta_0(0) := 0$ as it assumes a statistically equal distribution of all possible input configurations for a single node.
+In the Boolean model, this would involve an average node activity of $b=0.5$ over the whole network (where $b$ denotes the average fraction of nodes which are active, i.e. $\sigma_i=1$).
 Instead we find (Fig.~\ref{fig:Activity}) that the average activity on the network is significantly below $0.5$.
 At $K=4$ (which will turn out to be already far in the supercritical regime), less than 30 percent of all nodes are active on average.
 Around $K\approx 2$ (where we usually expect the critical connectivity for such networks), the average activity is in fact below 10 percent.
-Thus, random input configurations will more likely consist of a higher number of `0' signal contributions than of $\pm 1$ inputs.
+Thus, random input configurations will more likely consist of a higher number of ``0'' signal contributions than of $\pm 1$ inputs.

 Therefore, when counting input configurations for the combinatorial derivation of $p_s(k)$, we need to weight all relevant configurations according to their realization probability as given by the average activity $b$.
 For the first $k = 1,2,3 \ldots$ this yields